PROVIDER CREDENTIALING FOR MEDICAL FACILITIES

 - Check important sanctions with the Office of Inspector General (OIG)

-- Start background check application and American Medical Association (AMA) verification
+- Start background check application and the American Medical Association (AMA) verification

 - Finish collecting paperwork from the practitioner